-We’ve noticed that businesses, schools, government organizations, and anyone else with a website first learns about web accessibility when they hear about a website accessibility lawsuit, such as those against Beyoncé, Winn-Dixie, or Domino’s Pizza.
+We’ve noticed that businesses, schools, government organizations, and anyone else with a website first learn about web accessibility when they hear about a website accessibility lawsuit, such as those against Beyoncé, Winn-Dixie, or Domino’s Pizza.
 Obviously, these businesses did not understand the importance of web accessibility.
-Aside from running the risk of a lawsuit, the lack of implementing accessibility during development, and with every update thereafter, could potentially exclude 61 million adults in the U.S. alone.
+Aside from running the risk of a lawsuit, the lack of implementing HTML ans CSS accessibility during development, and with every update thereafter, could potentially exclude 61 million adults in the U.S. alone.

 Both Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS) affect a website’s accessibility.
 Working together, they offer powerful tools to increase a website’s accessibility, search engine optimization (SEO), and overall user experience.
-We’ll explore some of the ways these languages improve or destroy your website’s accessibility.
+We’ll explore some of the ways to implement best practices and make HTML and CSS files accessible.

-A large portion of making an accessible website involves using semantically correct HTML.
+A large portion of making an accessible and ADA compliant website involves using semantically correct HTML.
 Thankfully, content management systems, such as WordPress, apply HTML for you.
-Before you breathe a complete sigh of relief, it’s important to note that it’s your responsibility to ensure it’s applied correctly.
+Before you breathe a complete sigh of relief, it’s important to note that not all HTML elements are equal when it comes to accessibility and it’s your responsibility to ensure it’s applied correctly.
 Otherwise, assistive technology users will be confused when they attempt to navigate your website.
-Too often we see websites misuse HTML just to make things visually appealing.
+Too often we see websites misuse HTML and ignore standards for accessibility just to make things visually appealing.

 First, let us explain a little bit about HTML.
 Each HTML element is represented by a start and end tag, has a purpose, and tells a browser how to display content.
 You can’t see the HTML tags when just viewing a website; however, you can see them if you look at the source code.
 Here are a few examples of common HTML elements:

 - Heading level 2